sybirg/xai_growth/README.md

 Last update: 2023-11-22

-This repository is administered by Hyunjae Woo (whj4851@konkuk.ac.kr), Department of Bioscience and Biotechnology, Konkuk University, Seoul, Republic of Korea.
+This repository was created by Hyunjae Woo (whj4851@konkuk.ac.kr), Department of Bioscience and Biotechnology, Konkuk University, Seoul, Republic of Korea.

 ## 1. Metabolic modelling
 The metabolic modelling and simulation code is in [Model_simulation](Model_simulation).
 To produce the simulated flux data, run "model_simulation.ipynb".